 - Your gender — women are more likely to develop PTSD

 - Having had trauma during childhood

 - Going through a traumatic event that lasts a long time, such as a car accident

 - Having little or no support from loved ones after the traumatic event

 - Dealing with extra stress after the accident, such as loss of a loved one, pain and injury, or loss of a job

 - Having a history of mental illness or substance use

-In order to be diagnosed with PTSD, an adult must have all of the following for at least one month:
+In order to be diagnosed with PTSD, an adult must have all of the following:

 - At least one re-experiencing symptom